top of page

 About Me

-Previously I worked for a eGlobalTech, a female-founded management consulting and IT solutions firm.
+I started my consulting career at eGlobalTech, a female-founded management consulting and IT solutions firm.
 My day-to-day schedule varied between developing cybersecurity training graphics and posters, designing visually stimulating PowerPoint presentation decks, division and program logos and infographics, as well as working on print publications like brochures and guidance documents.
 I was fortunate to be a part of a team of cybersecurity experts, who in turn helped develop my knowledge in the topic over the past few years.

 Throughout college, I had the opportunity to design both in class and in the professional world - I interned at RCI in Indianapolis, where I worked in both print and digital design, as well as helped manage and execute their summer event programming.
 I also interned for AgPrinters, a company located in West Lafayette, IN, that specializes in seed catalogs for the agriculture industry.
 Through my connections as a student, I worked with Purdue University's Women in Business organization to redesign their logo - and created a sleek and professional version that suits their organization and was debuted for their 2014 conference.
 In my spare time I also worked with students by designing their personal branding to be used for both personal and professional uses.